tommedema/completely-suggest.js/README.md

 - Inherit suggestions width from input element
 - Comply with input margin, borders, etc.
 - Passed HTML element must now be the input element, not a container.
+- Inherit font style, size, color from input element

 ToDo:
-- Inherit font style, size, color from parent element
 - Play nicely with margins, paddings, and formatted inputs (e.g. Bootstrap themes)
 - Cross browser (with HTML5 and ES5 polyfills IE8+)